dotnet/EntityFramework.Docs/entity-framework/ef6/performance-considerations-for-ef-4-5-and-6.md

 ### 7.1       Inheritance Strategies

-Another performance consideration when using the Entity Framework is the inheritance strategy you use.
+Another performance consideration when using Entity Frameworkis the inheritance strategy you use.
 Entity Framework supports 3 basic types of inheritance and their combinations:

 -   Table per Hierarchy (TPH) – where each inheritance set maps to a table with a discriminator column to indicate which particular type in the hierarchy is being represented in the row.
 -   Table per Type (TPT) – where each type has its own table in the database; the child tables only define the columns that the parent table doesn’t contain.